 Height and clearance

 Height affects what movements are possible.
-I want enough space under the bar for deep push-ups, core holds, or planche leans.
-At the same time, it should not be so high that your center of gravity becomes hard to manage.
+I want enough space under the bar for frontlever holds, or planche leans (only when there’s two bars like the Gornation one).
+At the same time, the top bar should not be so high that your center of gravity becomes hard to manage.
 A bar that is too low limits your range, but one that is too tall reduces control.
-Ideal height usually falls somewhere around mid-shin.
+Ideal height depends on your own height and preference.

 Bar diameter